Home / Use Cases / Zero Trust

 How do we pragmatically introduce a Zero-Trust baseline in the Mittelstand?

-Zero Trust is not a product you buy.
-We build the baseline in realistic steps — identity inventory, Conditional Access, device baseline, guest governance — without your employees going on strike.
+Zero Trust is not a product.
+We build the baseline in five realistic steps in your Microsoft 365 tenant — without overwhelming your workforce.

-How it would look at your company
+What this would look like at your company

-Stack hints: Entra ID Sign-in Logs, Audit Logs, Microsoft Graph for identity inventory, Entra ID PIM for privileged roles.
+Stack hints: Entra ID Sign-in Logs, Audit Logs, Microsoft Graph for the identity inventory, Entra ID PIM for privileged roles.

 Step 2 — Build Conditional Access pragmatically